rishelarora/AES256PasswordBasedEncryption-Decryption/README.md

 Just look for the SecureText class in main java folder.
 All the instructions are given in the file itself.
 Copy the lightweight class into your project and customise it according to your needs.

+The sample folder has the sample android application that shows a sample implementation of the encryption/decryption.

 Explaination of the whole encryption and decryption process taking example of app to server communication with notes and flow diagrams is attached.

 Happy securing!